agalue/opennms-drift-kubernetes/README.md

 * Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).
 * Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
 Make sure `heapster` is running.
 * Add support for Cluster Autoscaler.
 Check what `kops` offers on this regard.
-* Add support for monitoring.
-Initially through the basic metrics provided via [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/); then, through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
-As a bonus, create a Dashboard for the cluster metrics in Grafana.
+* Add support for monitoring through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
+Expose the UI (including Grafana) through the Ingress controller.
-* Explore [Helm](https://helm.sh), and potentially add support for it.
 * Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using the [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
+* Explore [Helm](https://helm.sh), and potentially add support for it.